Testing Membership for Timed Automata: Timed automata

 \subsection{Thin and thick components}

-For a strongly connected component, a {\em limit cycle} is a trajectory such that there is a state $(q,v)$ and a timed word $w$ of positive length such that $(q,v) \xrightarrow{w} (q,v) $.
-A {\em progress cycle} is a cycle where every clock is reset on some edge of the cycle.
+For a component $C$, a {\em progress cycle} is a cycle where every clock is reset on some edge of the cycle.
 A {\em forgetful cycle} $\pi_f$ is a subcase where for all state $(q,R)$ on the cycle, for all $v,v' \in R$ we can find a word $w$ such that:

 By extension, given two states $(q, R)$ and $(q', R')$ of the region automaton, we can use the forgetful cycle to link two states $(q, v), v\in R$ and $(q', v'), v'\in R'$.
 Connect first $(q, R)$ to the forgetful cycle $ \pi_f$, follow $\pi_f$ and then connect to $(q', R')$.
 We can then connect $(q, v), v\in R$ and $(q', v'), v'\in R'$.\\